Rxrotary/DS/README.md

 # Stock Scoring System
-# to determine whether the stock price will go up / down in the next time period
+### To determine whether the stock price will go up / down in the next time period